maikelthedev/maikeldotuk.github.io/cv.md

 ---

 #### Please do not share
 I've got multiple copies depending of the job I apply for.
-I never lie on them, I simply remove or group what's irrelevant for the post.
-In here, no grouping has been done, this is my unfiltered untailored <span style="color:orange">informal</span> CV and as such please don't share it (nor this website) with any potential employer.
+I am honest on them and I simply remove or group what's irrelevant for the post.
+In here, no grouping has been done, this is my unfiltered untailored unabridged and <span style="color:orange">informal</span> CV and as such please don't share it (nor this website) with any potential employer.
 For that I can write a tailored one to whichever vacancy is available with its respective application letter.

 This page is divided in Education, Job Experience and Skillset.
 I do recommend to read each separately with a bowl of popcorn in one hand.